Daftra Announces Participation In GITEX Global 2023 At The Dubai World Trade Center

-Daftra, one of the leading cloud-based ERP system providers in Egypt and the GCC, proudly announces its participation in GITEX Global 2023 ( ), the world's largest tech show.
+DUBAI, United Arab Emirates- Daftra ( one of the leading cloud-based ERP system providers in Egypt and the GCC, proudly announces its participation in GITEX Global 2023 ( the world's largest tech show.
 The event is scheduled to take place from October 16 to 20 at the Dubai World Trade Center, where Daftra will showcase its cutting-edge cloud-based ERP system, and engage with industry leaders, potential customers and partners, and tech enthusiasts from around the world.

 Daftra launched in 2017 as an ERP System providing SMEs with fully integrated management modules, enabling them to seamlessly track, control and grow their businesses.
 The software supplements their operations, through a wide product offering including sales management software, inventory management software, accounting software, operations management software, customer relationship management software and human resources management software.